 What is also common after a DUI or DWI offense guilty conviction, is the high surcharge for car insurance cost can be locked in place for an average of three years after being convicted.
 However a driver will also still need to pay the increased cost in rates for an additional 5 years on average, once the suspended driver’s license time period is over with.

 A person who doesn’t know what to do after a DUI charge should never plead guilty to the offense before having the arrest details carefully reviewed online with us first.
+Most people are totally unaware of all their options for how to get a driver’s license back after a DUI arrest charge, until it is too late after the fact.
 This is because like what was previously mentioned, even a 1st offense DUI or DWI conviction will have lifetime consequences since it will carry a permanent a criminal record found in a background check, losing a driver’s license with a suspension period, and even losing of a job.
 Even after dealing with those first round of negative penalties under the law, next will be an average 5 year length of time of paying for high car insurance rate costs once the time as expired for how long a license is suspended for a DUI offense conviction is over with.